Catalogue of Flat-Band Stoichiometric Materials: Database of Flat Bands Materials

 \section{Database of Flat Bands Materials}

-In this work, we have used the \webTQC \cite{Vergniory2019,Vergniory2021} as our materials database.
-We provide its detailed overview in Appendix~\ref{app:tqcdboverview} but we summarize here its main features.
-The database used as an input the structural parameters of stoichiometric materials reported on the Inorganic Crystal Structure Database (ICSD)~\cite{ICSD}.
-For each entry, ab-initio calculations were performed using Density Functional Theory (DFT)~\cite{Hohenberg-PR64,Kohn-PR65} and its implementation in the Vienna Ab-initio Simulation Package (VASP)~\cite{PhysRevB.48.13115,vasp1}, with and without accounting for the spin-orbit coupling (SOC).
-Overall, the database provides, for each of the \TQCDBNbrNoSOCICSDs~ICSD entries, the structural parameters, the band dispersion along high symmetry lines, the density of states, and the topological characterization for each set of bands in the material's band structure.
-As we are interested in flat bands near the Fermi energy, we discard materials containing rare-earth elements (with the exception of La atom) and actinides as these elements usually lead to spurious flat bands due to $f$ electrons in DFT calculations.
+In this work, we have used the \webTQCacronym \cite{Vergniory2019,Vergniory2021} as our materials database.
+We summarize its main feature in the Methods section and provide its detailed overview in \sirefapptqcdboverview.
+As we are interested in flat bands near the Fermi energy, we discard materials containing rare-earth elements (with the exception of La atom) and actinides as these elements usually lead to spurious flat bands due to $f$ electrons in the ab-initio calculations.
 In total, \TQCDBNbrNoSOCICSDsIncludingValidFElectrons~ICSD entries have been considered for our high-throughput search for flat bands.
-The automated search is based on two main, complementary, approaches: the detection of flat bands in the band structure and the density of states, and the identification of special sublattices that lead to band flattening.
+The automated search is based on two main, complementary, approaches: the detection of flat bands in the band structure and the DOS, and the identification of special sublattices that lead to band flattening.
 We will now detail each of them.